Create your very own slime creations for kids with loose parts. These slime ideas are sure to be a crowd pleaser!

 - Scissors

-- Loose parts such as: googly eyes, rings, sticks, screws, shredded paper, wood bits, lids, precut straws, beads, etc.
+- Loose parts like: googly eyes, rings, sticks, screws, shredded paper, wood bits, lids, precut straws, beads, etc.

 INSTRUCTIONS